gcWorld/gcMods-Website/_downloads/en/ibiscontrol.md

 beta-format: zip
 beta-version: 1.2.0

-introduction: IBIScontrol für Android ermöglicht die Steuerung vom IBIS, der Kasse sowie dem Ticketdrucker in der Omnibussimulation OMSI 2 von Aerosoft mittels Smartphone oder Tablet.
+introduction: IBIScontrol for Android makes it possible to control IBIS, cash desk and ticket printer in OMSI 2 (by Aerosoft) on your smartphone or tablet.

 image_list:
 - filename: ibiscontrol-header.png